refraction-ray/general-notes/lectures/intro_algorithms.md

 subroutine partition:

-> input A[p..q], pick pivot as A[p], compare all elements to the pivot by loop, if the elements is small than the pivot, exchange it with the one one the boundary, which is an integer index tracked by the loop at the same time
+> input A[p..q], pick pivot as A[p], compare all elements to the pivot by loop, if the elements is small than the pivot, exchange it with the one on the boundary, which is an integer index tracked by the loop at the same time

 subroutine complexity: $\Theta(n)$.